 Policy: Adopted a retailer safer chemicals policy

-The policy outlines Best Buy’s commitment in key areas of its business: its operations; its own branded products; its vendor partners; and recyclers.
+The policy outlines Best Buy’s commitment in key areas of its business: its operations, its own branded products, its vendor partners, and recyclers.
 It states: “Within our corporate, retail, service and distribution operations, Best Buy actively looks for opportunities to reduce the use of chemicals.
 Whenever possible, we work to transition to safer alternatives.”
 Best Buy also sets requirements on the use of chemicals in the manufacturing process and holds its recyclers “to the highest industry standards to ensure…that chemical risks are managed properly.”
+However, the statements on operations do not indicate how the company is addressing chemicals of concern in its operations (such as flame retardants, PFAS, and ortho-phthalates in building materials used for new stores and renovations), so partial credit is awarded for this component.

-Best Buy says that it has a detailed RSL that “specifies chemicals restricted based upon regulations or known hazards,” i.e. the list reflects restrictions beyond those already in regulations.
-It functions as a BRSL, applying to chemicals in Best Buy’s private-label and direct import products, and as a Manufacturing Restricted Substance List (MRSL), since it also covers chemicals used in factories (in the manufacturing process).
-Best Buy has not disclosed its list of restricted substances.
-Best Buy staff told us the RSL and MRSL also apply to packaging but did not provide more details so we are awarding half credit.
+Best Buy says that it has a detailed restricted substance list that “specifies chemicals restricted based upon regulations or known hazards,” i.e., the list reflects restrictions beyond those already in regulations.
+It functions as a BRSL, applying to chemicals in Best Buy’s private-label and direct-import products, and as an MRSL since it also covers chemicals used in factories (in the manufacturing process).
+Best Buy has not disclosed either its BRSL or MRSL.
+Best Buy staff told us the BRSL and MRSL also apply to packaging but did not provide more details, so we are awarding half credit.
+Research commissioned by Toxic-Free Future and Safer Chemicals, Healthy Families’ Mind the Store campaign found that three private-label TVs from Best Buy contained toxic flame retardants.
+Best Buy staff later noted to us that the TVs that tested positive were discontinued, although the company has not confirmed whether the replacement TVs have been tested to be free of toxic flame retardants.
+These findings suggest that Best Buy’s BRSL and/or MRSL does not go far enough.

-Staff confirmed that the policy applies to all store locations.
+Staff members confirmed that the policy applies to all store locations.

-The policy does not indicate quantifiable goals for reducing and eliminating chemicals of high concern.
+Best Buy has not set public quantifiable goals for reducing and eliminating CHCs.

 Oversight: Established management responsibilities and incentives